 Then we were set up with some truly flavorful entrees.
 The Chicken Kabobs.!
 Oh, Man..!
 So tender with the perfect amount of spice and flavorful touch that was accompanied by basmati rice that brought forth a charcoal note that was an experience, to say the least.

 The Norange Palow.
 Saffron, almonds, pistachios surround this wonderful boneless chicken and rice dish with its orange strips soaked in rose water which kept your mouth doing exactly that.
 Watering.

 I’d be remiss to not mention the sides...
 Buranee Kadu.This sautéed pumpkins dish was an absolute fall treat with its tender texture and oh so sweet pumpkin and tangy yogurt and meat sauce.Sabzi.
 Was an extraordinary spinach dish with its onion and spices complementing all the dishes you may venture to try.
-Along with wonderful company and Belly dancing that night we also treated to more desserts.
+Along with wonderful company and Belly dancing that night we also treated more desserts.
 The Firnee.
-A decadent Afghan pudding with ground pistachios, almonds and a rose water touch that lit up a smile with ever try.
+A decadent Afghan pudding with ground pistachios, almonds, and a rosewater touch that lit up a smile with every try.
 Baklava.
 A homemade taste of perfection that I’m letting your mind wander on until you come in and try it yourself.

 Hosting weddings and parties at this walkable location at 134 Chestnut st. This quaint little, very affordable restaurant is awaiting your arrival.
 For something different and hearty, Ariana is here for you to enjoy.
 Walk-in and try something you know like a kabob and then something you don’t like some sambosa.
 What’s that?
 You say ... come find out for a new taste experience.
 You will wonder why you waited so long to venture into this little oasis.